Continuous Mott transition in moir\'e semiconductors: role of long-wavelength inhomogeneities: Finite-size scaling of conductance

-\subsection{Finite-size scaling of conductance}
+\section{Finite-size scaling of conductance}

 In this section, we discuss the finite-size scaling of the conductance at the bond-percolation threshold.
+We have also used a variety of numerical values for the ratios of the resistances, which do not affect our conclusions qualitatively.
 In standard bond-percolation, the conductance behaves as $\Sigma_c \sim L^{-\mu/\nu}$.
 Here, $\nu=4/3$ is a critical exponent for bond-percolation and $\mu$ is a new exponent; our results in Fig.~\ref{fig-appdx-sigc}(a) are consistent with $\mu/\nu\sim0.95$ \cite{stauffer}.
 With increasing $f_\tn{critical}$, the system size dependence gets modified at intermediate system-sizes, as in Fig.~\ref{fig-appdx-sigc}(b).
 However, this is merely a crossover phenomenon, since the power-law behavior associated with usual bond-percolation is restored at large $L$.
 Recall that $p$ here is the total fraction of metallic and critical resistors, respectively, with $p_c \sim 0.347$ on the triangular lattice.
 The result for varying $f_{\tn{critical}}$ in Fig.~\ref{fig-appdx-sigc}(b) are obtained for a fixed $\rho_c =100\rho_m$.
 In the limit of a large system-size, $\Sigma_{c}^{-1}$ is approximately set by the average resistance of the percolating cluster, i.e. $\Sigma_{c}^{-1} \sim f_{\tn{critical}}\rho_c +p_c \rho_m$.

-\subsection{Random resistor network in the absence of thermally activated insulators}
+\section{Random resistor network in the absence of thermally activated insulators}

 In this section, we discuss the origin of the asymptotic power-law behavior of the resistance at high temperature in the absence of thermally activated insulating links.
 In Fig.~\ref{fig-appdx-noact}, we show the temperature dependence of the resistance across the MIT on a log-log plot, which displays a power-law $R_c(T) \sim 1/T^{\alpha'}$ with $\alpha'\approx 2.3$.
 The origin of this behavior is due to the explicit dependence of $f_{\tn{critical}}$ on $T$, combined with the detailed behavior of the conductance near the percolation threshold, $\Sigma\sim (p-p_c)^{\mu}$.
 To capture this asymptotic power-law behavior at high temperature in the critical regime, we approximate \beq \Sigma \sim (p(g_0,T)-p_c)^{\mu} \sim T^{\mu/(\nu z)}, \eeq where $\nu, z$ are the critical exponents that we have explicitly assumed, associated with the bandwidth-tuned MIT in the clean theory.
 With $\mu=4/3$ and $\nu z\approx 0.67$, the above combination leads to a value that is close to $\alpha'$.
 Importantly, this result is markedly different from the experiment $R_c(T)\sim T^{-1.2}$, which agrees better with the RRN results once the effects of thermally activated insulators are included.
 In the latter description, the network of insulating links with a distribution of gap-sizes near the backbone, contribute to the conductivity.